Experienced Essex County Drug Trafficking Attorney

 - Trafficking methamphetamine in a quantity between one-half ounce and five ounces is a second-degree indictable offense.

 - Trafficking methamphetamine in a quantity of five ounces or more is a first-degree indictable offense.

 Attorney Scott Gorman provides strategic and aggressive legal representation for individuals facing drug trafficking charges in New Jersey.
-With offices in Hackensack and Morristown, Scott represents clients statewide, and he has handled hundreds of cases in New Jersey’s state and federal courts.
+With offices in Essex County and Morristown, Scott represents clients statewide, and he has handled hundreds of drug crime cases in New Jersey’s state and federal courts.
 When you are at risk for long-term imprisonment, your choice of legal representation matters.
 Scott has the experience and relentlessness required to protect you to the greatest extent possible.

 At The Gorman Law Firm, every case starts with a free and confidential consultation.
 During your initial consultation, you will meet with Scott personally, and he will help you begin to make informed decisions about your drug trafficking defense.
 If you retain Scott after your initial consultation, he will work diligently to resolve your case favorably prior to trial, and, if going to court is your best option, he will fight aggressively to secure a verdict in your favor.

 Speak With New Jersey Drug Crime Attorney Scott Gorman

 To schedule your free initial consultation with attorney Scott Gorman, please call (201) 489-9199 or send us your contact information online.
 Acting quickly will give you the best chance to present a successful defense, so it is important that you contact us as soon as possible.
 Our offices are in Essex County and Morristown.